 Always be prepared for a phone interview

 Most institutions that are looking for anesthesiologists may conduct interviews over the phone.
 If they hear conviction and sense of professionalism in your voice, then you might be given a chance for a personal interview.
 While this is not a face-to-face interview, a phone interview can help improve your chances of landing the job, and this is where your anesthesiologist resume comes in handy.

 Get ready to wow the interviewer

 In case you are invited for a personal interview with the clinic or hospital administrator, you need to be ready to impress him.
 In order to do that, you need to be fully prepared.
 Make sure you know your resume like the back of your hand, so you don’t end up staring at your papers every time the interviewer asks you a question.
 Establishing a good rapport is a great way to show your confidence in your skills as an anesthesiologist.

 Michael Phelps did not win several gold medals in the Olympics just because he was born with great arms and legs.
 He worked hard by practicing every day.
-You too, can apply this principle with your interview.
+You too can apply this principle to your interview.
 You can practice in front of the mirror, or simulate a Q and A portion with a friend.
 Here are some questions you need to prepare for – some that you can expect from the interviewer:

 - Why did you decide to become a physician?

 - How do you work with fellow doctors and other members of the healthcare team?

 - What would you do when you have given a patient too many neuromuscular blockers?